LuisangelParra/HousePricePredictorModel-website/src/content/blog/machine-learning-model-2.md

   <li><b>Select a "good" model:</b> Choose a model with a high evaluation score (e.g., R-squared) to represent your final model.</li>
 </ul>

-## let's take a look at the results!
+## Let's take a look at the results!

 ![Alt Text](../../assets/scoredist.png)